 While still playing, Doug started conducting private pitching and hitting lessons in 1994 while he was still a player and used many of his experiences to help players of Line Drives in Shorewood, IL.
 Doug soon met and befriended former Major League Pitcher and pitching coach, Tom House who has been dubbed "The Father of modern-day pitching mechanics."
 This friendship resulted in him becoming a certified instructor for the National Pitching Association in San Diego, CA and a member of the NPA coaching staff.

 Originally from Shorewood, Illinois, Mary is the head of softball instruction at Bedinger's Bullpen who specializes in pitching and hitting instruction.
-She is in her 20th year of pitching instruction and has had over 150+ girl go on to play at the collegiate level.
+She is in her 22nd year of pitching instruction and has had over 150+ girls go on to play at the collegiate level.